canonical/ops-scenario/README.md

 )
 ```

-The only mandatory arguments to Secret are its secret ID (which should be unique) and its 'contents': that is, a mapping
+The only mandatory arguments to `Secret` are its secret ID (which should be unique) and its 'contents': that is, a mapping
-from revision numbers (integers) to a str:str dict representing the payload of the revision.
+from revision numbers (integers) to a `str:str` dict representing the payload of the revision.

 By default, the secret is not owned by **this charm** nor is it granted to it.
+It's simply a secret that exists in the state, but we can neither read nor write.
 Therefore, if charm code attempted to get that secret revision, it would get a permission error: we didn't grant it to
 this charm, nor we specified that the secret is owned by it.

-To specify a secret owned by this unit (or app):
+To specify a secret owned by this unit (or app) and granted to some `remote` application:

 ```python
 from scenario import State, Secret